 The basic tool for the approach is alternations which reinforce learning.
-Action is followed by reflection, group events alternate with individual work, personal involveor reserve from the contract of the contract o ment alternates with impersonal analysis and input.
+Action is followed by reflection, group events alternate with individual work, personal involvement alternates with impersonal analysis and input.
 We move between the specific and the general.
 We do something and then talk about it, and vice versa.
-We generalize from practice to build up theory, and understand theory by putting it into impractice.
+We generalize from practice to build up theory, and understand theory by putting it into practice.